 LENGTH OF THE EULOGY

 Our advice, however, is the same as every speech we work on.
 Less is more.
-Please don’t feel your eulogy has to cover all aspects of your loved one’s life, mention all their friends and family and include all their major achievement.
+Please don’t feel your eulogy has to cover all aspects of your loved one’s life, mention all their friends and family, and include all their major achievements.
 It can’t do that.